 Qualification and professional membership – She is a member of European Mentoring and Coaching Council and an Associate of CIPD.

-I am passionate about creating spaces for connecting and engaging people, helping them to unlock their resourcefulness and realise their potential and to make small steps or huge leaps, with a smile on their faces.
+He is passionate about creating spaces for connecting and engaging people, helping them to unlock their resourcefulness and realise their potential and to make small steps or huge leaps, with a smile on their faces.

-Types of work I really enjoy doing….
+Types of work Kevin really enjoys doing….

-I love working with groups, teams and individuals creating/facilitating space for purposeful conversations, using a positive framework like appreciative inquiry and participatory leadership approaches like Open Space and World Cafes.
+He loves working with groups, teams and individuals creating/facilitating space for purposeful conversations, using a positive framework like appreciative inquiry and participatory leadership approaches like Open Space and World Cafes.
 If this can also include a bit of geeking around with technology and social media then even better.

-Why I have joined the R&D faculty….
+Why Kevin joined the R&D faculty….

-I love the connections and the creative and innovative approaches the team take to their work, they are emergent, endlessly positive, challenging and constantly learning.
+He loves the connections and the creative and innovative approaches the team take to their work, they are emergent, endlessly positive, challenging and constantly learning.

-What I enjoy personally….
+What he enjoys personally….